GeoPyTool/GeoPyTool/docs/4 Demonstration.md

 ![](https://github.com/GeoPyTool/GeoPyTool/blob/master/img/01.ImportData.png?raw=true)

-The Data file can be Xlsx/Xls or CSV.
+The Data file can be Xlsx/Xls or CSV, For Windows User, Please use CSV with UTF-8 code without BOM.
+An NAN problem seems like to be caused by the different behavior of Pandas, used to import data sheet, on Windows it generate a lot of NAN, which didn't happen on Linux or macOS.
+So, at the moment, the data sheet should better be CSV coded with UTF-8 without BOM.

 ![](https://raw.githubusercontent.com/GeoPyTool/GeoPyTool/master/img/ChooseAndImport.png)

 ## Data Unit